Shortcuts

 “You can get to the church straight from the Smart’s farm,” Jess said once at breakfast when she was about twelve, “through a ginnel.”

-“You can though,” Jess said.
-“You to have take the shortcut in the shortcut, but you can.
+“You can, though,” Jess said.
+“You to have take the shortcut inside the shortcut, but you can.
 It’s a safe one.
 I do it all the time.
 Everybody does.”

 “How does it cross the road then?”
 I asked.